-- There are several methods of catching a snake that ranges from traps to bare hands.
+- Several methods of catching a snake range from traps to bare hands.
 Choosing the right method depends on whether or not the snake is venomous and why you need to catch it.

 - Once caught, you will want to have an appropriate container to put the snake in.
 A burlap bag is a good choice.

-- Snakes are shy of humans so catching one takes time. patience and skill.
+- Snakes are shy of humans, so catching one takes time, patience, and skill.
 If catching snakes is a frequent necessity in your life, a quality snake hook and lidded five-gallon bucket are good investments.

 How to Catch a Snake in the House

-Snakes are typically shy of humans and normally do not enter the house.
-However, they may seek shelter in extreme weather or, in the case of rat snakes, if you have a rodent infestation, or if you have bird nests around.
+Snakes are typically shy of humans and normally do not enter houses.
+However, they may seek shelter in extreme weather or, in the case of rat snakes, if you have a rodent infestation.

 How to Catch a Snake in Your Yard

-If you have a snake in your yard, it’s not as bad compared to in the house, but it can limit your movement, especially if it’s venomous.
-Garter snake populations, while harmless to humans, can also get out of control in your yard and be a threat to children and pets playing outside.
-Fortunately, it’s not that hard to catch garter snakes, because they love to hide in dense vegetation.
-Simply trim the bushes, mow the grass, or clear the junk pile, and you can catch them barehanded.
+If you have a snake in your yard, it’s not as bad compared to in the house, but it can limit your movement if it’s venomous.
+Simply trim the bushes, mow the grass, or clear the junk pile, and they’ll probably move out on their own!

 How to Catch a Snake in the Wild

 Catching a snake in the wild is the most difficult method because that’s where the snake can hide the easiest.
-You’ll need to know how to find it safely in the first place because you can’t know whether the snake is venomous until you come across it and get a good look from a distance.
+You’ll need to know how to find it safely in the first place because you can’t know whether the snake is venomous until you come across it and get a good look.
 It takes time and a good eye to be able to tell where a snake has set up its home or is resting.
 Here are a few signs:

-- Scent: Many snakes emit a strong odor.
+- Scent: Many snakes emit a strong odor when threatened.

 - Tracks: Slithering trails on the ground tell you where the snake has traveled.